 The most cost-effective panels are faux, not real, leather.
-If we're talking about a sofa or easy chair, you would want real leather.
-But wall panels do not involve physical contact.
-It's all about the look, and the faux panels look smashing.
+Where physical contact is likely, such as behind a sofa or chair, choose real leather.
+But where all you need is the look of leather, faux panels look smashing.

-Easy to install, too.
-They glue right onto the wall with hot glue or construction adhesive.
+These panels are easy to install, too—they adhere right onto the wall with hot glue or construction adhesive.